top of page

 For me the 1st time

-After the film was inserted, the camera went for a walk with its owner, the first pictures were taken, the first obstacle came.
-Portrait - I was only able to take pictures in portrait orientation.
-Unless I wanted to dislocate myself completely because of the light shaft finder.
-No not this time.
+After the film was loaded, the camera went for a walk with its owner.
+The first pictures were taken, and right away, the first obstacle appeared: portrait orientation.
+I was only able to take photos in portrait mode—unless I wanted to completely contort myself because of the waist-level finder.
+No, not this time.

 Hasselblad Panoramakit